Login with email

 Make it simple and specific.
 Remember - it's a title, not a description.
 It needs to grab attention, but should also include your club or society name/initials.

-Donors will need to be able to judge whether they think your project is feasible.
+Sponsors will need to be able to judge whether they think your project is feasible.
 In order to do this they will want to know the following:

-Once you've created your project, you can submit it to us.
+Once you've created your project you can submit it to us.
 If it meets all of our guidelines we'll make it available to the public.
 But please note that you can't edit your project after submitting it.
 However, you will be able to add updates.The Crowdfunding Handbook

-Crowdfunding at Bath uses an all-or-nothing funding model.
+University of Bath uses an all-or-nothing funding model.
 If you don't reach your minimum needed by your completion date, no money changes hands.
 This way, you're not expected to carry out your project or deliver rewards with insufficient funds.
 We suggest choosing the minimum funding target that allows you to carry out your project, pay fees, and deliver rewards.
 There is no limit to the amount you can raise and projects often raise more than their funding target.
 You need to raise enough money to complete your project as promised.